 Management Response: The City understands the finding.
 Management continues to make improvements to the internal control environment in order to address the finding.
-Specifically, the improvements include developing written month-end procedures to ensure that all necessary reconciliations are performed accurately and in a timely manner, and that the year-end trial balance is reviewed to identify the cash to accrual adjustments necessary to conform the trial balance with accounting principles generally accepted in the United States of America.
+Management now requires journal entries made by the treasurer that exceed a specific threshold to be reviewed and approved by the City Clerk.
+Other improvements include developing written month-end procedures to ensure that all necessary reconciliations are performed accurately and in a timely manner, and that the year-end trial balance is reviewed to identify the cash to accrual adjustments necessary to conform the trial balance with accounting principles generally accepted in the United States of America.